githubnext/vitale/README.md

 last statement is an expression.
 (Note that an object literal in statement position must be wrapped in parentheses to avoid being parsed as a block.)

-The output of a cell is the value of the expression; if the expression is a promise, it will be `await`ed automatically; if there's no trailing expression or the expression is undefined there's no output.
+The output of a cell is the value of the expression; if there's no trailing expression or the value of the expression is undefined there's no output.
+If the value of the expression is a promise, it will be `await`ed automatically; if the value of the expression is an iterator or async iterator, it will be iterated and the cell output replaced with each value as it arrives.

 Ordinarily cells are executed server-side in a Node environment, but see below about client-side rendering.